How long is my DBS disclosure valid?

 Since being checked there has been a change to my criminal record, what should I do?

-You MUST tell Cardiff Metropolitan University if there has been a change to your criminal record since you have returned your self declaration form and/or received your DBS disclosure.
+You MUST tell Cardiff Metropolitan University if there has been a change to your criminal record since you have received the outcome of your DBS disclosure.
 If you have not started your course you should inform the Admissions Office, alternatively if you have started your course then you should inform your Programme Leader or an appropriate tutor.

 I have a criminal record, will this affect my application?

-You must tell Cardiff Metropolitan University about ANY criminal convictions, bind-over orders or cautions.
-If you have any doubt about the relevance of the criminal conviction, please contact the Admissions Unit, even if you have taken legal advice, so that advice can be given on Cardiff Metropolitan University's policy.
+You must tell Cardiff Metropolitan University about any relevant criminal convictions, bind-over orders or cautions if you are undertaking a course which brings you into contact with children and/or vunerable adults.
+If your course does not bring you into contact with children and/or vunerable adults you will need to inform Admissions of probation or restrictions.
+If you have any doubt about the relevance of the criminal conviction, please contact Admissions, even if you have taken legal advice, so that advice can be given on Cardiff Metropolitan University's policy.

 Having a conviction will not automatically exclude you from the application process but we may need to consider your application further.

-You should also be aware that if you have a criminal conviction and are given a place on a Cardiff Metropolitan University course this does not mean that you will be guaranteed work placements during your course or that you will be able to register with professional bodies such as the Health Professions Council and General Teaching Council.
+You should also be aware that if you have a criminal conviction and are given a place on a Cardiff Metropolitan University course, this does not mean that you will be guaranteed work placements during your course, or that you will be able to register with professional bodies such as the Health and Care Professions Council and Education Workforce Council.

 I have lived outside of the UK, how does this affect the criminal record checks?